There are several criteria foreseen by the law for obtaining the Spanish nationality:

 Costs foreseen under the whole procedure include around 100 € tax for naturalisation, plus €85 for the constitutional and socio-cultural test and €130 for the language exam.

 The CCSE tests have been subject to several critiques due to the type of information that can be asked, as it seems not to be relevant to assessing the degree of integration of the applicant, and as many organisations and newspapers have pointed out that most of the Spanish population would not know to answer either.

-The whole naturalisation process is known to be quite tedious, and overall very long.
+The whole naturalisation process is known to be quite tedious and overall very long.
 The average duration of the process reaches a minimum of 1.5 years.
 In November 2018, the Ministry of Justice announced a plan with measures to resolve the backlog of around 360,000 of pending applications, including through the possibility of contracting about 100 professionals.
 As a result in 2019, around 115,000 applications were solved, but the backlog continued.
 According to available information, there were 200.000 applications pending at the Ministry of Justice as of May 2020.
 The Spanish Ombudsman has informed that between 2020 and March 2021 there were 289,846 pending applications for nationality.
 The Government launched a new plan for 2021, which implied the granting of the nationality for residence to 163,946 persons in 2021.
 In 2022, a total of 122,236 persons were granted nationality, and there were 158,056 pending applications.